Open-STEM/IntroToRoboticsV2/course/driving/helpful_drivetrain_functions.rst

 rotates the robot instead of driving it forwards.

 The :code:`turn_degrees` parameter lets you tell the robot how many degrees it should turn.
-Positive values will turn clockwise, and negative values turn counterclockwise.
+Positive values will turn counterclockwise, and negative values turn clockwise.

 .. admonition:: Try it out